 SECOND READING

-From a letter to the Corinthians by Saint Clement, pope and martyr
+From a letter by Saint Cyprian, bishop and martyr

 RESPONSORY